zakariakubica/midi-note-recognition/README.md

 # MIDI Note Recognition

 Python program for real-time MIDI input and output.
-Connect a MIDI keyboard and see the note, velocity, and duration printed in the terminal.
+Connect a MIDI keyboard and see the note, velocity, and duration printed in the python terminal.

 ---